-- See also Appendix 5 regarding addressee indicators used in predetermined distribution systems.
+See also Appendix 5 regarding addressee indicators used in predetermined distribution systems.
 Enter ICAO nationality letter as given in ICAO Doc 7910, Part 2.
 See paragraph 3.5 below.
-Advice on the existence, extent and movement of volcanic ash cloud G) and H) may be obtained from the Volcanic Ash Advisory Centre(s) responsible for the FIR concerned. - Item titles in brackets () not to be transmitted.
+Advice on the existence, extent and movement of volcanic ash cloud G) and H) may be obtained from the Volcanic Ash Advisory Centre(s) responsible for the Context of the existence. the FIR concerned.

+5. Item titles in brackets () not to be transmitted.